warning Coming soon – PHH Mortgage is changing its name! right arrow

 Policies insuring personal property such as cars, boats, etc., are not acceptable.
 However, riders for coverage of personal items within the dwelling, e.g., furs, jewels, etc., will be accepted.

-Insurance policies cannot be transferred from the seller to the borrower.
+Insurance policies cannot be transferred from the client to the borrower.

-Sufficient impounds should be collected by the Seller to renew coverage at the due date.
+Sufficient impounds should be collected by the Client to renew coverage at the due date.
 Payment plans or installments are only acceptable on loans with escrow waivers.

 Refinance Loans—the existing policy will be accepted provided the correct number of months escrow is collected on the Closing Disclosure.